sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_1_Answered_2.md

 ##### Write a program using a while loop that asks the user for a number, and prints a countdown from that number to zero.

+Reverse iterating to zero from a number using `-1` step
 ```python
 >>> while True:
 ...     num = int(input("Num : "))